fhdsl/daseh_quizzes/quizzes/Factors_and_Stats.md

 m) Levels using the factor() function cannot be reordered while levels using as_factor() can be reordered.
 m) The factor function allows for arranging and plotting data but the as_factor() function does not.

+{choose-answers: 4}
 ?
-What does the `forcats` package allows us to do (not exclusive list, select all the statements that are true)?
+Select one thing that the `forcats` package allows us to do?
-F) Plot categorical data.
+m) Plot categorical data.
-T) Check the proportions of each level for a given factor using the function `fct_count()`.
+m) Check the values of a column using the function `check()`.
-T) Reorder a factor based on the values of another variable using the function `fct_order()`.
+C) Reorder a factor based on the values of another variable using the function `fct_order()`.
-F) Run statistical analysis on categorical data.
+m) Run statistical analysis on categorical data.

 {choose-answers: 4}
 ?
 Which of the following statements will adjust the p-values given in a vector named `my_pvals` when testing multiple hypothesis on the same data?